ahcisneros/Google-News-Miner/README.md

-# Google-News-Miner
+# Google-News-Data-Miner
-Downloads article's text, date, and authors
+Download text, date, and author data from articles found in Google News for the specified keyword(s).